Project Riese

-Riese (/de/; German for "giant") was the code name for a construction project of Nazi Germany between 1943 and 1945.
-It consisted of seven underground structures at Książ Castle and in the Owl Mountains in Lower Silesia, which was then Nazi Germany and is now Poland.
+Riese (/de/; German for "giant") was the codename given to a construction project undertaken by Nazi Germany between 1943 and 1945.
+Consisting of seven underground structures at Książ Castle and in the Owl Mountains in Lower Silesia, which was then Nazi Germany and is now Poland.

-None of them were finished, and all are in different states of completion with only eleven per cent reinforced by concrete.
+None of the structures were finished, and all are in different states of completion with only 11% reinforced with concrete.

-The purpose of the project remains uncertain because of the lack of documentation.
-Some sources suggest that all the structures were part of the Führer Headquarters; according to others, it was a combination of headquarters (HQ) and arms industry but comparison to similar facilities indicates that only the castle was adapted as an HQ or other official residence, and the tunnels in the Owl Mountains were planned as a network of underground factories.
+The purpose of the project remains uncertain due to a lack of documentation.
+While some sources suggest that all the structures were part of the Führer Headquarters, others claim that it was a combination of headquarters (HQ) and arms industry facilities.
+However, comparison to similar facilities indicates that only the castle was adapted as an HQ or official residence, while the tunnels in the Owl Mountains were planned as an underground factory complex.

-The construction work was done by forced labourers, prisoners of war (POWs), and prisoners of concentration camps, and many lost their lives, mostly as a result of disease and malnutrition.
+Construction work was carried out by forced labourers, prisoners of war (POWs), and concentration camp prisoners, many of whom lost their lives.